invoke-ai/InvokeAI/docs/contributing/contribution_guides/newContributorChecklist.md

 If you’d like to learn more about contributing to Open Source projects, here is a [Getting Started Guide](https://opensource.com/article/19/7/create-pull-request-github).

+## Best Practices:
+* Keep your pull requests small.
+Smaller pull requests are more likely to be accepted and merged
+* Comments!
+Commenting your code helps reviewers easily understand your contribution
+* Use Python and Typescript’s typing systems, and consider using an editor with [LSP](https://microsoft.github.io/language-server-protocol/) support to streamline development
+* Make all communications public.
+This ensure knowledge is shared with the whole community

 ## **Where can I go for help?**

 If you need help, you can ask questions in the [#dev-chat](https://discord.com/channels/1020123559063990373/1049495067846524939) channel of the Discord.